No, you can’t tell if the gas at the pump comes from Russian oil

 WHAT WE FOUND

 The U.S. Energy Information Administration (EIA) lists Russia as one of the top oil-producing countries in the world after the United States and Saudi Arabia.
-However, the American Fuel & Petrochemical Manufacturers (AFPM), recently explained that Russian crude oil accounts for only three percent of U.S. crude oil imports and about one percent of total crude oil processed by U.S. refineries.
+Data from the EIA and the American Fuel & Petrochemical Manufacturers (AFPM), show that Russian crude oil accounts for about three percent of U.S. crude oil imports and about one percent of total crude oil processed by U.S. refineries.

 Petroleum refineries in the United States make gasoline and other petroleum products from crude oil and other liquids that are produced in the U.S. or imported from other countries, the EIA wrote on its website.
-EIA data from July to December 2021 shows that Canada, not Russia, was the largest importer of all petroleum products to the U.S., including crude oil.
+EIA data from 2021 shows that the U.S. imported the most crude oil from Canada, followed by Saudi Arabia and Mexico, not Russia.

 The EIA explained that it cannot identify the specific origin of gasoline sold at gas stations because most gasoline moves from refineries through pipelines to large storage terminals before it gets to your local gas station.
 During this process, the gasoline is sent through shared pipelines in batches, and the EIA says these batches are not physically separated “and some mixing, or commingling, of products occurs.”